Runlane

 createLocalTransport() returns a transport adapter named local-memory-transport.

 publishWakeups() validates the publish command and immediately returns one Published outcome per attempted wakeup.
 It does not enqueue messages for a worker, does not preserve wakeups for later delivery, and does not model provider acknowledgments, redrive, grouping, ordering, or native delay.
-Durable wakeup recovery in local development comes from storage outbox rows and the runtime tick() path, not from the in-memory transport.
+When a custom test lane includes this transport, recovery comes from storage outbox rows and the runtime tick() path, not from the in-memory transport.

 Local Lane Relationship

-createLocalLane() from @runlane/lane-local composes createLocalStorage() and createLocalTransport() with createLane().
+createLocalLane() from @runlane/lane-local composes createLocalStorage() without a transport.
 Its only option is name, defaulting to local; it does not expose capability overrides such as productionDurable.

 Use createLocalLane() with createRunlane() when you want a local backend for application tests or examples.
 Use @runlane/local-adapters directly when you are proving adapter behavior, composing a custom test lane, or exercising storage and transport methods without the core runtime.